rockhyrax0/gamemode-nightlight/README.md

 ## Troubleshooting

-**Night Light suspends but brightness doesn't move.** Check Plasma's own slider for that display first — if it can't move it, neither can this.
+**Night Light suspends but brightness doesn't move.** Check Plasma's own slider for that display first.
+If it can't move it, neither can this.
 Also check you don't have `POWERDEVIL_NO_DDCUTIL=1` set anywhere.

 **Nothing happens at all.** `journalctl --user -u gamemoded -f` while launching.
-No `Executing script` line means GameMode isn't reading your config — confirm the file is at `~/.config/gamemode.ini` and that the paths in it are absolute.
+No `Executing script` line means GameMode isn't reading your config.
+Confirm the file is at `~/.config/gamemode.ini` and that the paths in it are absolute.

-**The wrong monitor dims.** Set `TARGET_LABEL` — see above.
+**The wrong monitor dims.** Set `TARGET_LABEL` (see above).

 **Games take ~10s to launch.** Something in your `[custom]` scripts is holding GameMode's pipe open.
-If it's not this script, it's another one — see the second design note.
+If it's not this script, it's another one.
+See the second design note.

 **Brightness didn't come back.** `end` never ran.
 Run it by hand;